basho/merge_index/README.md

 # Overview

-`merge_index` is an Erlang library for storing ordered sets on disk.
+MergeIndex is an Erlang library for storing ordered sets on disk.
 It is very similar to an SSTable (in Google's Bigtable) or an HFile (in Hadoop).

-Basho Technologies developed `merge_index` to serve as the underlying index storage format for Riak Search and the upcoming Secondary Index functionality in Riak.
+Basho Technologies developed MergeIndex to serve as the underlying index storage format for Riak Search and the upcoming Secondary Index functionality in Riak.

-`merge_index` has the following characteristics:
+MergeIndex has the following characteristics:

 * Fast write performance; handles "spiky" situations with high write loads gracefully.